SampleEnvironment/SECoP/protocol/issues/056 Additional Busy States.rst

 the parameter names, and the description of the parameter.

-A disadvantage is, that the criteria are preselected and then valid for all clients, the can not be different for different clients.
+A disadvantage is, that the criteria are preselected and then valid for all clients, they can not be chosen on the fly for different clients.
 But do we need that really?